 The best part is that it is all undercover which means you are not restricted to fair weather days.
 Overall I am very impressed with just how much is under cover.
 If were closer I would seriously consider buying an annual pass since it represents amazing value.

 By the time we got to this area it was mid afternoon so we didn’t do it justice at all.
-One family was actually saying that they will be returning on a Boomerang ticket later in the week to make sure they see everything.
-Monkey did have a play on the pedal tractors, but we never made it to the big wheel in the background.
+One family was actually saying that they will be returning on a Boomerang ticket.
+To make sure they see everything.
+Monkey did have a play on the pedal tractors.
+But we never made it to the big wheel in the background.
 I really like that there are plenty of ride ons in different sizes.
-Unlike other places we have visited I would imagine even when its busy children will still be able to get on the things they want to.
+Unlike other places we have visited.
+I would imagine even when its busy children will still be able to get on the things they want to.

 Monkey also had a play in the sand area, again there are lots of diggers to sit on and play with.
 Metal ones for the slightly older children and wooden versions for the younger children to drive.
 The sheer size of the area reminded me of Digger land itself.
 Especially as they had some small Backhoes which you can dig in hardcore with.
 There is a small additional charge for these and the big wheel.

-There is also a number of play structures outside, Monkey chose the pirate ship to play on initially before having an ice cream.
-They are also at the moment building two further boats which are simply huge in size and sit within their pirate adventure area.
-You get the feeling that they have tried to cater for all age groups which is not an easy task but many of the activities have smaller options for the younger children.
+There is also a number of play structures outside.
+Monkey chose the pirate ship to play on initially before having an ice cream.
+They are also at the moment building two further boats which are simply huge in size.
+And will sit within their pirate adventure area.
+You get the feeling that they have tried to cater for all age groups.
+Which is not an easy task but many of the activities have smaller options for the younger children.
 This is ideal if you have multiple kids spanning different age groups.